Auditable Events

 Operational commands related to auditable events can be found in the audit

-context, located top-level exec
+context, located top-level exec context in the CLI:

 example:/#> audit example:/audit/#>

-list [eventid | category]
+list [eventid | category]-

 List the audit Categories and EventIDs that exist in the system.